What Is an Anesthesiologist?

-Surgery would be a far more unpleasant experience if it weren't for anesthesiologists.
-These specialists give you medicine to prevent pain and, if necessary, make sure you sleep through your procedure.
+Anesthesiologists are doctors who give you medicine to prevent pain and, if necessary, make sure you sleep through surgery.

-Anesthesiologists don't just work in the operating room.
-They also give pain relief if you have an ongoing condition like back pain or cancer.
-And after surgery, they sometimes help you control pain after you get home, too.
+Anesthesiologists don't just give anesthesia in the operating room.
+Other anesthesiologist responsibilities include giving pain relief if you have a condition like back pain or cancer.
+And after surgery, they sometimes help control pain after you get home, too.

 - Heart (cardiac anesthesia)